yzdxs/learn-anything/readme.md

 # What is this? 🎈

 I want to make a collaborative mind map of links and resources and present it all visually.
-In contrast to the current model of forming a question, entering it in the search engine and getting a static number of links as answer.
-I wish to present everything visually and provide the best resources one can use to learn the topic in depth.
+In contrast to the current model where you  form a question, enter it in the search engine and get a static number of links as answer.
+I want to present everything visually and provide the best resources one can use to learn the topic in depth.
 I want people to spend their time exploring what this world has to offer instead of wandering around, searching for questions to ask and problems to solve.

 # [Study plan 📚](https://github.com/nikitavoloboev/knowledge-map/tree/master/study-plan#study-plan-for-learning-anything)